Expression Language Reference¶

 Signature: Binary

-Evaluate function and return result or null if it throws
+Evaluate function and return result or null if it returns error

 Examples: